October 13-14, 2017 at the University of Ottawa

 As Confederation turns 150, Connected Canada examines what it means to be a digital citizen in Canada today.

-Connected Canada is a free two-day conference that will bring together leading experts in Internet culture and digital citizenship, including academics, government officials, policy-makers, members of think tanks, members of the private sector, and civil society groups.
+Connected 150 is a two-day conference that will bring together leading experts in Internet culture and digital citizenship, including academics, government officials, policy-makers, members of think tanks, members of the private sector, and civil society groups.
 The conference aims to foster much-needed dialogue and to establish a research agenda across sectors and generations.
 Together, participants will draft a public research agenda that identifies what we need to know about digital citizens in order to inform good policy and foster strong institutions.

 Plenary sessions will address cross-cutting issues of Internet culture and digital literacy, while breakout sessions explore the theme of digital citizenship through issues that are top-of-mind in 2017 for academics and practitioners alike: